big city

 Common Types of Sexual Abuse & Sexual Assault

-Consent in New York means participants in sexual activity do so voluntarily, knowingly, and mutually.
-Consent can be given by words or actions so long as it creates explicit consent – it is not enough for a person to be silent or resist.
-Further, a person under seventeen cannot legally consent, but there are exceptions to this rule.
+To be clear, consent must be given voluntarily, knowingly, and mutually.
+It can be stated in words or actions so long as it creates explicit consent — it is not enough for a person to be silent or not resist.

-Keep in mind that sex offenders or sexual abusers can be anyone – a family member, family friend, friend, teacher, minister, or stranger.
-Sexual violence can also happen to anyone, regardless of sex, gender, race, ethnicity, sexual identity, or sexual orientation.
+Finally, it’s important to remember that anyone in your life could potentially commit abuse, including a family member, family friend, friend, teacher, minister, or stranger.
+Sexual violence can also happen to anyone, regardless of gender identity, biological sex, race, ethnicity, or sexual orientation.

 Common types of sexual violence, as defined by New York law, are briefly described below.